Move over traditional macaroni and cheese, Beer Mac and Cheese is here!

 Why?

 There’s extra freshness you’ll get from grating your own cheese and block cheeses come in many more varieties than bagged kind so there’s lots of options for making your own shredded cheese!
+Bagged shredded cheeses usually have a little corn starch added to prevent the pieces from sticking together in the bag.
+This can also cause the cheese to melt a little differently.

-If you don’t have a box grater, you can pick one up like this box grater.
+This brand is my favorite Cheddar cheese to use and if you don’t have a box grater, you can pick one up like this box grater.

-Something spicy?
-Then Cajun Mac and Cheese is for you.
+Cajun Mac and Cheese

-Beer Mac and Cheese
+Beer Cheese Mac and Cheese

-Beer Mac and Cheese combines the classic comfort food of macaroni and cheese with the adult twist of beer flavor in a beer cheese.
+Beer Cheese Mac and Cheese combines the classic comfort food of macaroni and cheese with the adult twist of beer flavor in a beer cheese.
 Topped with crunchy pretzels, this makes a great game-day dish!

 - Prep Time: 15 minutes